arsuq/MemoryLanes/MemoryLanes/README.md

 * A memory mapped file

-A **MemoryLane** represents a buffer which is already allocated and can be sliced on demand in a thread stack manner, i.e. reserving ranges in one direction only.
+A **MemoryLane** represents a buffer which is already allocated and can be sliced on demand by reserving ranges in one direction only.
-Consequently the slicing is just a few atomic operations, there is no search involved and no memory fragmentation as the exact number of bytes is blocked, as long as the lane has enough free space.
+Consequently there is no search involved nor memory fragmentation as the exact number of bytes is blocked, as long as the lane has enough free space.

 A **MemoryFragment** is a GC heap object created by the MemoryLane allocation function.
 It holds the starting offset and the length of the buffer slice as well as a special destructor, injected by the Lane, which is triggered when the fragment is disposed.
 There is a common API for reading from and writing to the underlying memory for all fragment types as well as a Span accessor.